dmavrides/dmavrides.github.io/_pages/recs.md

 ## Movies
 ### Cerebral/Thriller
-* Parasite - A poor family cons a wealthy family.
+* Parasite - A poor family Korean family concocts a scheme to con a wealthy family.
 First non-English-language film to win the Oscar for Best Picture.
 * Memento - A Christopher Nolan nonlinear-mystery where the main man has anterograde amnesia.
 * Ex Machina - This Bladerunner-esque film explores artificial intelligence and what it means to be human.
 * Mr. Nobody - Tells the life-story of the last mortal man on earth.